Updated: Jun 10

 Me and two guy friends rented an Air-BNB and a car for about 5 days just outside of Orlando.
 We had two days of shopping and down time and three days at three of Florida's iconic amusement parks.
 Which three?
 Well I am glad you asked.
 In order of visitation it was, Busch Gardens Tampa, Universal Studios and Disney's Hollywood Studios.
 All three of them are vastly different and offer each person a unique experience.
 In this post I would like to compare all three and give my pros and cons to each park.

 Accessibility: First off I would like to give a disclaimer.
 I am the heaviest I have been since I got divorced in 2005.
-That being said, I am not so big that a day at an major amusement park should be disappointing.
+That being said, I am not so big that a day at a major amusement park should be disappointing.
 Well, it was for both Busch Gardens and Universal.
 Disney, like always, was completely accessible for everyone of all ages.
-Say what you want about Disney, but they make sure that the whole family, no matter the size or age, can enjoy everything they have to offer.
+Say what you want about The Mouse, but they make sure that the whole family, no matter the size or age, can enjoy everything they have to offer.
 This is one of the greatest strengths and why they are still the number one park for people to visit.

 That being said, both Busch Gardens and Universal failed in different ways.
 Busch Gardens was the worst with me being unable to ride about 90 percent of the rides in the park.
 Those that were actually running anyway, but I will address that in the next point.
 After having to be removed from the first two rides we tried, I decided to utilize the test seats before getting in line.
 This helped solve the embarrassment problem, but didn't help the experience over all.
 I ended up walking around and waiting while my friends rode on the rides.
 This made my time there disappointing and my friends as well.
 All three of us agreed that even if I lose weight in the future, we will most likely not be going back.
 I actually wanted to send an email demanding my money back since I paid to pretty much walk around.
 I know it is not their fault I am overweight, but they should have taken bigger people into account when designing the rides and have at least one set of cars on each ride that could accommodate bigger people.
 In accessibility, Busch Garden's was a complete fail.